 This cranberry chicken salad is a sweet and tangy twist on your classic chicken salad!
 Shredded chicken breast, dried cranberries, celery and red onion are tossed in a mayo dressing flavored with lemon.
+Using pre-cooked chicken, you can make this delicious salad in only 10 minutes!

 This chicken salad can be mixed up in only about 10 minutes, as long as you have your chicken prepped ahead.
 (And, this recipe is perfect if you have leftover dried cranberries - perhaps from making my recipe for brussels sprouts salad with cranberries?)